Isaiah Trufant

-Isaiah Jermaine Trufant (born December 9, 1982) is an American former professional football cornerback and special teamer.
+Isaiah Jermaine Trufant (born December 9, 1982) is an American former professional football player who was a cornerback and special teamer in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the Spokane Shock as an undrafted free agent in 2006.
-He played college football at Eastern Washington.
+He played college football for the Eastern Washington Eagles.

 Trufant was also a member of the Kansas City Brigade, Arizona Rattlers, Las Vegas Locomotives, Philadelphia Eagles, New York Jets, and Cleveland Browns.

 Professional career

 Spokane Shock

 A mid-season acquisition for the Shock in 2006, who play their home games only 18 miles from his alma mater, Eastern Washington University.
 In the semi-finals of the af2 playoffs Trufant was named Defensive Player of the Game as the Shock defeated the Arkansas Twisters en route to winning the Arena Cup.

+Kansas City Brigade

+Trufant led Kansas City in pass breakups with 16, playing in only 8 games in the 2007 Arena Football League season.
+Also had 1 INT, 2 FF and 4 FR.

+Arizona Rattlers

+In 2008, Trufant led the Arizona Rattlers of the Arena Football League in tackles with 78 and interceptions with 4.

 Las Vegas Locomotives

 Trufant was an integral part of the Locomotives defense in 2010.
 Trufant recorded 30 tackles, one sack, four passes defensed and a UFL record four interceptions, one of which was returned for a touchdown.
 Trufant was named the UFL's Defensive Player of the Year for his efforts.